T2VAttack: Adversarial Attack on Text-to-Video Diffusion Models: Method

 \subsubsection{Temporal Objective}

-T2V models rely heavily on temporal dynamics to preserve temporal coherence and realistic motion, which distinguishes them from T2I models~\cite{rombach2022high}.
-Ignoring this temporal dimension may cause the generated videos to lack natural motion or coherent scene transitions, though they appear visually consistent frame by frame.
-Therefore, it is essential that evaluation metrics explicitly account for temporal dynamics when assessing the adversarial robustness of T2V models.
+Temporal dynamics is the defining property that distinguishes video generation from image generation, as T2V models must synthesize natural and coherent motion beyond per-frame fidelity.
+Generated videos may appear visually plausible frame by frame and yet exhibit unnatural or stagnant motion, a failure mode that the semantic objective alone cannot fully capture.
+Therefore, the temporal dimension must be explicitly considered when assessing the adversarial robustness of T2V models.

 To this end, we define the temporal objective $f_t$ to quantify the degree of motion dynamics in the generated content.
-Given that optical flow is the most fundamental estimation technique for measuring motion in videos, we adopt it to quantify the inter-frame temporal variations:
+Among the various attributes of the temporal dimension (e.g., motion smoothness, temporal flickering, and dynamic degree), we instantiate $f_t$ as the dynamic degree, which provides a direct indication of whether the motion specified by the prompt is faithfully synthesized.
+Given that optical flow is the most fundamental technique for motion estimation, we adopt it to quantify the inter-frame temporal variations:

 where $\rho(\cdot, \cdot)$ calculates the optical flow intensity between neighboring frames.
 We utilize a learnable optical flow estimator~\cite{teed2020raft} to ensure differentiability of the entire process.
-Minimizing the temporal objective $f_t$ effectively suppresses inter-frame motion, thereby degrading temporal dynamics and rendering the generated videos unnaturally static.
+The temporal attack maximizes the drop of $f_t$, suppressing the motion specified by the prompt and degrading the temporal realism of the generated video, with a completely static video constituting the extreme case of a successful attack.